Surah: 101 - سورة القارعة

 Naar = Fire (metaphor)

 Whatever the circumstances, man should possess a composed mental balance.
 If he loses his balance he could be pulled towards disaster.
 The pulling forces work like some magician casting his spell on him and he is inclined to take the fatal path like moths.
 Even the strongest mountainous personality cannot resist such forces.
-So the beloved author of the “Quran” is instructing us to be mentally strong so as to live a satisfied life.
-Or he should be mentally alleviated so that this trauma does not affect him.
+So the beloved author of the the book Quran is instructing us to be mentally strong so as to live a life filled with passion (fire).
+He must mentally alleviate himself so that this trauma does not affect him.
 This is only possible when he has the fire of eagerness to achieve his goal.

 1) The striking hour